USF-HII/snptk/README.md

 --dbsnp DBSNP, -d DBSNP  NCBI dbSNP SNPChrPosOnRef file or directory with split-files
 ```

-The subcommand will will generate update files under `output_map_dir` which will be created if it does not exist:
+The subcommand will generate update files under `output_map_dir` (which is created if it does not exist):
 - `deleted_snps.txt` - contains entries in the form `<variant_id>`
 - `updated_snps.txt` - contains entries in the form `<variant_id><TAB><new_rs_id>`